charliewolf/pynder/README.rst

 For your list of matches, they will have the same attributes as above except you can't dislike or like them.
 You can, however, see any messages exchanged (`match.messages`)   or send them a message yourself (`match.message("Eyyyy gurl")`).

+Notes on likes_remaining: If you have Tinder Plus this will remain static at 100.

 Please let me know if you have any questions or bug reports.